Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 heading.
 MicronetToNMEA automatically detects the presence and type of LSM303DLH/DLHC on its I2C bus.

-### HC-06 Bluetooth transceiver
+### Wireless serial devices for NMEA link (BT or WiFi)

-You can connect HC-06 device to MicronetToNMEA serial NMEA output to easily get a wireless connection to a PC/Tablet.
-Note that MicronetToNMEA does not configure HC-06 link, it is up to you to configure HC-06 before connecting it.
+You can connect HC-06 bluetooth transceiver to MicronetToNMEA serial NMEA port to easily get a wireless connection to a PC/Tablet.
+Connecting an ESP8266 based Serial to WiFi board (Wemos, nodeCPU etc.) allow you to establish an WiFi access point and a client connection to navigation software like OpenCPN etc.

+Note that MicronetToNMEA does not configure both boards, it is up to you to configure before connecting it.

 ## Required software